deBarbarinAntoine/GoLanta/README.md

 ## Introduction

-This GoLanta project is an assignment done in our first semester studying development.
+This GoLanta project (name and theme from a famous TV show) is an assignment done at the end of my first semester studying development.
 It is a CRUD website managing characters in a golang server using ```net/http``` package.

 ---